 In a future article, I will bring you up to date on what has already happened in 2014.
 After that, I will write an article whenever I make a significant change to the portfolio, such as a stock purchase with accumulated dividends.

 I follow what I call my Constitution in managing this portfolio.
-If you wish to look at the Constitution, you can see it here.

 As I stated earlier, the principal goal for this portfolio is to create a dividend stream that grows to 10% yield on cost after 10 years.
 All of my investments and decisions are made with that goal in mind.
 Hitting that goal is my central benchmark.